crazycat256/cafouillage-dupe/README.md

 - Put it in your `.minecraft/mods` folder where you have installed Meteor.

 # Features
-- Cafouillage Dupe module
+- Auto Frame Dupe

+# Commands
-- .itemframedrop command
+- .itemframedrop